Islandora-Devops/isle-buildkit/tomcat/README.md

 # Tomcat

-Docker image for [Tomcat] version 9.0.98.
+Docker image for [Tomcat] version 9.0.98, built from [Islandora-DevOps/isle-buildkit](https://github.com/Islandora-DevOps/isle-buildkit/).

 Please refer to the [Tomcat Documentation] for more in-depth information.